5 MORE Ways To Stay Organized As A Writer Or Freelancer

 20 Tips and Tricks for Email Newsletters That Don't Suck

 An email newsletter is a valuable tool that every entrepreneur, writer, editor or freelancer should have in their toolbox.
 Newsletters allow you to advertise products and promotions to recipients in ways other advertisements can’t—you can give your readers special VIP access to content, discounts, and so much more.
 But there’s more to it than copying and pasting your most recent blog post into your email box.
 No—that’s how you get readers to unsubscribe, real quick.
 It takes some doing, but newsletter campaigns are an important and valuable way to connect with your audience.
 When I send out emails to my subscribers, they’re getting content they won’t find anywhere else.
+There are some things to know before you jump off in the deep end of launching your first email marketing campaign, so keep reading to learn more!

 I always say authors should treat email newsletters like love letters, only not quite so romantic.
 You want them to be beautiful and actionable and you don’t want them to end up in the trash.
 Follow these basic guidelines as well as the extra mile tips to ensure your specially crafted newsletter translates to sales.

+Respect your subscribers’ privacy.
 There is nothing more annoying than getting emails you didn’t sign up for.
 Of course, coming by someone’s email isn’t always easy, which is why getting them to subscribe in the first place is the biggest hurdle here.
 But you should always be considerate of the fact that they agreed to subscribe to your email list on the promise that you will deliver relevant, useful content and use their email for nothing else.

+Don’t spam subscribers.
 Okay, maybe I lied before—the only thing more annoying than receiving emails you didn’t sign up for is getting your email inbox blown up.
 The number one reason I unsubscribe from an email list is when I get tons of irrelevant, non-useful, annoying emails.
 Subscribers don’t need to be updated 24/7 and you should be too busy to be sending out multiple emails a week anyways.
 If you need anymore convincing, its illegal to spam someone’s inbox, so at the very least, out of self-preservation, heed this advice: don’t spam.

+Be professional, even if you’re not one (yet).
 When it comes to email newsletters, you can get comfortable and friendly with subscribers, but be professional.
 You never want to send out unfinished, unbranded, unedited, or remotely incomplete emails.
 Additionally, typos, broken links, and content movement is inevitable.
 To avoid this, send out a test email.
 Test all the links, read your email carefully, and ensure it translates correctly to mobile.
 I always send my email campaigns out on my secondary, personal email account.
 This way, I can see exactly what my subscribers see.

+Be consistent.
 Subscribers are kind of funny in that they want routine, normalcy, and consistency in the content they consume.
 That’s exactly why YouTubers have upload schedules and TV channels air certain shows at the same time every week.
 This is important because when you reach out to your audience consistently, you build trust and recognizability with your audience and drive traffic to your site on a regular basis.

+Add value first, then call to action.
 This might be the single most important tip in this entire blog post, so if you take away anything at all, please, dear reader, let it be this.
 I always tell my clients that the single best way to separate yourself from the competition is to add value first, then call to action later.
 What do I mean by that?
 Don’t expect your audience to do anything for you if you can’t provide them with plenty of useful, knowledgeable, or actionable advice beforehand.
 You wouldn’t subscribe to a YouTube channel without first knowing that you either a) enjoy the personality/humor of the YouTuber for entertainment or b) have found their channel is loaded with helpful, actionable advice, tips, tricks that are relevant to you.

 This is no different for your subscribers.
 The easiest way to achieve this is to think of your experience, knowledge, and findings as your product.
 As an online content creator, generosity first is always the way to go.
 By providing value to your subscribers, first, you’re essentially giving them a sample of the widely helpful content found all over your website and other social media platforms.
 Think of the value first approach as the sample lady at Costco.
 She’s the best, right?
 We love you, sample lady.
 Anyways, she is doing exactly what you should be doing and that’s providing you with value you first, so you’ll come back for more, later.
 Too bad you can’t come back for seconds of the samples.
 But if your content is truly helpful and relevant to the reader, they’ll be more than happy to subscribe—or as far as our analogy goes—pick up the full-size product.

-• Don’t repost your blog post in your newsletter.
-You’ll see waaay more about this as you scroll down, trust me.
+Don’t repost your blog post in your newsletter.
+You’ll see way more about this as you scroll down, trust me.
 But if you make peace with it now, then you can laugh at all the times I included it in this blog post.
 (Some people just don’t get it, what else could I do?)🤷

 Okay, now that you know the basics, lets talk about some of the creative, more exciting aspects of email marketing.